Hall of Fame

 Born: 4 September 1953

-Stephen has travelled widely in pursuit of international competitition and won the first three of the Sonoma-Cutrer championships in 1986 to 1988.
+Stephen has travelled widely in pursuit of international competition and won the first three of the Sonoma-Cutrer championships in 1986 to 1988.
 He achieved his goal of representing Great Britain in 1982 when GB regained the MacRobertson Shield in Australia and has since appeared on seven further occasions.
 He is, so far, the only player to have won the singles and doubles AC championships of Australia, England, New Zealand and the USA.
 He has also won AC or GC national championships in Austria, Germany, Ireland, Japan, Spain and Switzerland and has won numerous European Championships in both codes.
-He has also competed in Egypt, France, Italy, Scotland, South Africa and Sweden.
+He has also competed in Egypt, France, Italy, Jersey, Scotland, South Africa and Sweden and coached in Latvia and Portugal.

 Shortly after Stephen became a presence on the tournament circuit in the late 1970s, he began to develop a grading system for croquet players that was based on the Elo System used for chess.
 The system gradually became an established service to the playing community and grading lists were published annually in the Croquet Gazette.
 Stephen single-handedly maintained the AC grading system until the mid-1990s when Chris Williams offered to help and handed over responsibility completely in 1997.
-In 2007, he took over the GC grading system from Bill Arliss and has maintained it ever since.
+In 2007, he took over the GC grading system from Bill Arliss and maintained it until 2021 when, after re-designing the system so that it can be updated by national ranking officers, he passed on the task to Richard Bilton.

 Stephen joined the CA Council in 1980 and quickly became an active and vocal contributor, serving as chairman of several committees, as Sponsorship Officer for several years and then as Chairman of Council from 1990 to 1992.
 With Nigel Aspinall, he was responsible for the introduction of seeding in major events and, to meet rising demand, the extension of the Open Championship from its traditional six day format to the today's nine day format.
 He was elected a Vice-President of the CA in 2001.
 A lawyer by training, Stephen has always had a keen interest in the AC Laws and GC Rules.
-He played a major role in the production of the 6th Edition in 2000 and was the original author of ORLC (the Official Rulings on the Laws of Croquet).
-He was appointed as the CA representive on the WCF Golf Croquet Rules Committee in 2017 and served as Editor of the 5th Edition of the WCF Rules of Golf Croquet which were approved by the WCF Council in July 2018.
-His administative interests became international when he was elected President of the European Croquet Federation in 1998 and were further extended when he was elected to the World Croquet Federation Management Committee in 2009.
+He played a major role in the production of the AC Laws 6th Edition in 2000 and was the original author of ORLC (the Official Rulings on the Laws of Croquet).
+He was appointed as the CA representative on the WCF Golf Croquet Rules Committee in 2017 and served as Editor of both the 5th and 6th Editions of the WCF Rules of Golf Croquet which were approved by the WCF Council in July 2018 and March 2022 respectively.
+His administrative interests became international when he was elected President of the European Croquet Federation in 1998, a position he held until 2018, and were further extended when he was elected to the World Croquet Federation Management Committee in 2009.
 He became the Secretary-General of the WCF in 2013 and was re-appointed for a further four-year term in 2017.
 Stephen retired as Secretary-General on 31st August 2021.

 British Men's Champion: 1984, 1985